Search for blogs

 As New Zealand's capital, Wellington is a thriving city that's alive with art and culture.
 Quirky makers and creators of all kinds, producing everything from artistic masterpieces to off-the-wall creations, call the city home.
 You'll find small galleries and boutique stores dotted around the city where you can explore these creations.

-If you want to get your art and culture fix when you visit, check out these great Wellington museums and galleries.
+If you want to get your art and culture fix when you visit, check out the great Wellington museums and galleries.

 Te Papa Tongarewa – Museum of New Zealand

-Te Papa is New Zealand's national museum and houses collections that span art, history, Pacific and Maori history, and natural environment.
-The displays are creative, engaging, educational and fun, and it's a wonderful place for the whole family to explore the rich cultural history of New Zealand and its people.
+Te Papa is New Zealand's national museum and houses collections that span art, history, Pacific and Maori history, and the natural New Zealand environment.
+The displays are creative, engaging, educational, and fun, and it's a wonderful place for the whole family to explore the rich cultural history of New Zealand and its people.

 As well as the permanent exhibitions, Te Papa also hosts a constantly changing lineup of temporary displays, alongside regular talks and events.
 With so much to see, you could find yourself returning to Te Papa a few more times before you're finished in Wellington.